tombo-a2o/a2obrew/README.md

 # after modifing some header and source files, you build with this command
 a2obrew libraries build --target=debug
 # You can build specific library
-a2obrew libraries build --target=debug cocotron
+a2obrew libraries build --target=debug A2OFrameworks
 # You can build specific libraries
-a2obrew libraries build --target=debug Foundation cocotron Chameleon
+a2obrew libraries build --target=debug Foundation A2OFrameworks
 # install built binaries
 a2obrew libraries install --target=debug
 # clean built binaries